openstack/cloudkitty/doc/source/admin/configuration/configuration.rst

    database = cloudkitty
    host = influxdb

-Once you have configured the SQL and rated data storage backends, initalize the storage::
+Once you have configured the SQL and rated data storage backends, initialize the storage::

    cloudkitty-storage-init